This post may contain affiliate links. Please read our disclosure policy for more information.

-My past posts about how we amassed over $750,000 in 7 years inspired a bunch of my readers.
+My past posts about how we create and build wealth in 10 years inspired a bunch of my readers.
 But after finding out that 78% of Americans are living paycheck to paycheck, I realized that it may not resonate with some people (and 78% is A LOT of people!).

 Gosh, even some people who make over $100,000 per year are living paycheck to paycheck let alone the ones who are struggling to save money on a low income!